-- D: Number of days d in month M, - H: Number of hours h in day d, - $NYCADAMAPCosts_h$: The DAMAP costs, in \$, for hour h incurred to compensate Resources meeting the reliability needs of the NYCA. - $WdUnits{ch}$: The Withdrawal Billing Units, in megawatt hours, for Transmission Customer c in hour h, except for Withdrawal Billing Units to supply Station Power as a third-party provider. - $TotalWd_h$:The sum, in megawatt hours, of Withdrawal Billing Units for all Transmission Customers in hour h, except for Withdrawal Billing Units to supply Station Power as third-party providers.
+H: Number of hours h in day d,

+NYCADAMAPCosts_h: The DAMAP costs, in \$, for hour h incurred to compensate Resources meeting the reliability needs of the NYCA.

+WdUnits{ch}: The Withdrawal Billing Units, in megawatt hours, for Transmission Customer c in hour h, except for Withdrawal Billing Units to supply Station Power as a third-party provider.

-M.10.2.
+$TotalWd_h$: The sum, in megawatt hours, of Withdrawal Billing Units for all Transmission

+Customers in hour h, except for Withdrawal Billing Units to supply Station

+M.9.2.
 Calculation of the NYCA Reliability DAMAP Charge for Transmission Customers Based on Withdrawal Billing Units to Supply Station Power under Part 5 of the NYISO OATT